Pikachannel/positivity-bot/README.md

   2. Await confirmation that your data has been deleted from the bot's storage.

 ## License
-This repository is currently private.
-All ownership remains with Pikachannel (Ashley)
+This repository is open source and released using the MIT License.
+See [LICENSE](https://github.com/Pikachannel/bluesky-bots/blob/main/LICENSE) for further details.